-Pilots unable to maintain VFR in their allotted training area should either arrange an alternative training area through their unit operations officer, or else request an IFR/ Special VFR training block from ATC.
+Pilots unable to maintain VFR in their allotted training area should either arrange an alternative training area through their unit operations officer, or else request an IFR/ SVFR training block from ATC.
+SVFR clearances are not available in training areas that are contained within airspace classified as Military Operating Areas.